Sunday, November 13, 2005

 The intense humidity manifested itself as soon as our aircraft door opened.
 Within minutes cool air from the cabin’s overhead vents began condensing into dramatic streams of misty air.
 It was an odd sensation walking down the aisle with a dry-ice-like vapour curtain guiding the way.

-From Puerto Maldonado we caught a boat up the Rio Tambopata, traveling for almost two hours to reach our jungle lodge, Refugio Amazonas.
 The leisurely pace of our journey gave us plenty of time to watch the locals going about their daily lives.
 We saw women washing clothes, children swimming and village people gathering along the shore as the world passed by.
+Simple huts were everywhere, some thatched, some protected by corrugated iron.

-There was also plenty of regular traffic on the river.
+There was an endless stream of regular traffic on the river.
 With few roads in the area, it acts as the region's main highway.
 Many of the boats we passed were traditional wooden dugout canoes - with one modern twist.
-They were always propelled by an outboard motor with the propeller attached to the end of a long maneuverable shaft and were loaded with cargo, people, or both.
-Everything you can imagine is transported by canoe.
-We saw timber beams, sacks of food and entire families crammed into these skinny vessels that barely sat above the waterline.
+They were always propelled by an outboard motor with the propeller attached to the end of a long manoeuvrable shaft.
+All were loaded with cargo, people, or both.

 As you can see we slept safely behind a curtain of mosquito netting that enclosed our bed in full.
 We’d slide between the sheets each night, checking carefully that we’d left no gap for anything to crawl inside the netting.
 During the day the housekeeping team would lift the netting and stow it on an overhead canopy.
-The threat of yellow fever and malaria is ever-present.
-One afternoon, much to our surprise, one of our guides matter-of-factly recounted his own experience with a debilitating bout of malaria a few years earlier (that's him in the image below).

-The following day (Garry's birthday) we were up at the crack of dawn to watch parrots and colourful macaws gather by the dozen at a local clay lick.
+The following morning (Garry's birthday) we rose at the crack of dawn to watch parrots and colourful macaws gather by the dozen at a local clay lick.
 This was an incredible sight that I’ll never forget.
-We subsequently learned that the lick once featured on the cover of National Geographic magazine.
-Later that evening our friendly lodge staff sang Happy Birthday to Garry, then presented him with a delicious cake they'd baked earlier in the day.
+The black framed image below was taken through a set of binoculars our guide brought with him.
+As you can see we literally had a bird's eye view of these magnificent creatures from a sheltered hide nearby.

 Our final morning saw us rise at dawn to catch a river boat back into town and then on to the airport for flights to Lima.
 We'd done Peru!
 The trip was shaping up to truly be an experience of a lifetime.
 After five weeks on the road, Garry and I were still in good humour and enjoying each other's company.
 Next stop: Brazil.